spiceai/spiceai/README.md

 curl https://raw.githubusercontent.com/spiceai/spiceai/trunk/install/install.sh\?token\=AAATSLWZERW2BKCY66LS7XLBESSSU | /bin/bash
 ```

 The installation path is not currently added to your PATH, so we recommend to add it manually with the following command which you may want to add to your terminal configuration, E.g. `.bashrc` or `.zshrc`.
+This step won't be required after public release.

 ```bash
 export PATH="$HOME/.spice/bin:$PATH"